Dr Evil delights Anfield crowd before Liverpool play Fulham

 LONDON Hollywood actor Mike Myers, a die-hard Liverpool fan despite being born on the day Manchester United won the FA Cup in 1963, said he was "speechless" for once before entertaining the Anfield crowd on Saturday.

-Canadian Myers, Dr Evil in the Austin Powers comedy film series, was guest of honor for the Premier League match against Fulham which could see Liverpool rise to second place with a victory.
+Canadian Myers, Dr Evil in the Austin Powers comedy film series, was guest of honour for the Premier League match against Fulham which could see Liverpool rise to second place with a victory.

 "I'm so thrilled to be here, I cannot even believe it.
 I'm normally really chatty but I'm speechless right now.